Beijing 2022: Shaun White’s last ride and the long journey to get there | DW | 09.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 After a break from snowboarding, a COVID-19 infection and a last-gasp Olympic qualification bid, Shaun White fell on his first run in Beijing.
-True to form he came up clutch and is now ready for his final Olympic moment.
+True to form, he came up clutch and is ready for his final Olympic moment.

 After contracting COVID-19 and securing qualification in the last event in January, Shaun White needed to stick his last run.
 He did, with a score that put him in the top four going into Thursday's finals.

-"He's the most clutch guy ever, I had no doubt," said USA teammate Taylor Gold, who also qualified for the final.
+"He's the most clutch guy ever, I had no doubt," said United States teammate Taylor Gold, who also qualified for the final.

-For someone who has tested the boundaries of the sport, White surely found the hard way to make his fifth and final Olympic final.
+For someone who has tested the boundaries of the sport, White surely found the hard way to make his fifth and last Olympic final.

 After securing his third halfpipe gold medal at the 2018 Winter Olympics in Pyeongchang, White tried to live a different Olympic dream.
 He put down the snowboard and tried to qualify for the 2020 Summer Games in Tokyo in skateboarding.